heroiclabs/nakama-dart/nakama/README.md

 # Special Thanks

-Thanks to Oliver Brunsmann (@obrunsmann) for his excellent contribution and maintenance of this library.
+Thanks to Oliver Brunsmann (@obrunsmann), Faiad Sufyan (@fsufyan) for their excellent contribution and maintenance of this library.